 If you keep more than one rooster, ensure each has enough hens.
 A flock with a minimum of 10 hens per rooster will minimize competition and aggression and keep hens safe.

 Why do roosters crow?
-They crow for a variety of reasons, including their internal clock, light stimuli, and even for no reason at all!
+They crow for a variety of reasons, including their internal clock, light stimuli, because other roosters are crowing, to establish dominance, and even for no reason at all!

 Roosters are often a great addition to your homestead or farm.
 They’re interesting, intelligent animals who help protect your hens.
 However, keep in mind they’re also quite vocal at times.